 - Syllables consisting of only a nucleus (i.e. “V”) do not exist.

 - Syllables without an onset do not exist.

 - Coda is not mandatory.
 “CV” is a coda-less syllable pattern.

 Open and Closed Syllables

-A coda-less syllable i.e. a syllable ending in a vowel or diphthong, is called an open syllable.
-A syllable that has a coda i.e. a syllable ending in a consonant, is called a closed syllable.
+A coda-less syllable i.e. a syllable ending in a vowel or diphthong, is called an “open syllable”.
+A syllable that has a coda i.e. a syllable ending in a consonant, is called a “closed syllable”.
 Persian has one pattern for open syllables (CV) and two patterns for closed syllables (CVC and CVCC).
 In speech, there is a tendency to convert closed syllables into open syllables by inserting a vowel.
-For example, پیرزن “pirzan” (pir-zan) is pronounced “pirezan” (pi-re-zan) and مهربان “mehrbân” (mehr-bân) is pronounced “mehrabân” (meh-ra-bân).
+For example, پیرزن “pîrzan” (pîr-zan) is usually pronounced “pîrezan” (pî-re-zan) and مهربان “mehrbân” (mehr-bân) is usually pronounced “mehrabân” (meh-ra-bân).

-Syllabification is the process of breaking a word into its syllables.
-Given that each vowel indicates a syllable, adjacent vowels fall into separate syllables and are pronounced individually.
+According to Persian’s syllable structure CV(C)(C), each vowel indicates a syllable.
+Therefore, adjacent vowels fall into separate syllables and are pronounced individually.